Should my Buy to Let property be owned personally or through a limited company?

 Disclaimer:

 The information provided in this booklet is of a general nature.
 It is not a substitute for specific advice on your own circumstances.
 You are recommended to obtain specific professional advice from a tax and legal adviser before you take or refrain from any action.
 Whilst we endeavour to use reasonable efforts to provide accurate, complete, reliable, error free and up-to-date information, we do not warrant that it is such.
-The information can only provide an overview of the regulations in force at the date of publication, and no action should be taken without consulting the detailed legislation or seeking professional advice.
+The information can only provide an overview of the regulations in force at the date of publication, and no action should betaken without consulting the detailed legislation or seeking professional advice.

-Rates are correct as at 16th July 2019.
+Rates are correct at 6th April 2024.